 DataDir is not local storage but a networked location over NFS, configure the

 By default, the data directory stores several subdirectories used by Package Manager.
 These subdirectories include the

 packages, and other folders containing data used by Package Manager during execution.
 Although it is not recommended, you can customize each of these storage directories individually.
 For more information on the contents of these subdirectories or how to change the locations, see the appendix.

 As mentioned above, Package Manager can use local, NFS, or S3 for file storage.
-While local storage is does not require additional configuration, NFS and S3 setups can be more involved are covered individually in the next pages.
+While local storage works for single-node setups and does not require additional configuration, multi-node or high-availability setups require mounting certain files to a shared file system.
+The NFS and S3 sections, available below, provide the steps for configuring these systems.